-Archives of The American Jewish Joint Distribution Committee, Inc.
+|Title:||Records of the New York Office of the American Jewish Joint Distribution Committee, 1919-1921|

 |Creator:||American Jewish Joint Distribution Committee|

 |Inclusive Dates:||July 1, 1919 – October 31, 1921|

 |Location:||American Jewish Joint Distribution Committee, New York Archives|

 Scope and Content of Records

 The collection comprises 290 numbered files from the New York Headquarters records of JDC, supplemented by reports by the following JDC personnel: James N. Rosenberg, Dr. Cyrus Adler, Dr. Boris D. Bogen, Mrs. Harriet B. Lowenstein Goldstein, Joseph Marcus, Alexander A. Landesco, Dr. Israel Friedlander, and Rabbi Bernard Cantor; and by the records of JDC’s European Headquarters; the records of the JDC Landsmanschaften Department; and the records of Prisoners of War in Siberia aided by JDC.